kerrydu/sbmeff/README.md

  > net install sbmeff, from("https://raw.githubusercontent.com/kerrydu/sbmeff/master/")

  Alternatively, download the zipfile and unzip it to your computer disk.
+Then,
    > net install sbmeff, from(file_directory)